Validating Prior-informed Fisher-matrix Analyses against GWTC Data: Comparison with GWTC data

 \subsubsection{Angular Parameters and Multi-Modality}

-A full Bayesian analysis might encounter multi-modality issues, which are not easy to deal with and require some complex and ad-hoc reparametrizations \citep{Roulet_2022}.
-This happens especially when it comes to angular parameters (see, for example, the \texttt{theta\_JN} parameter in Fig.~\ref{fig:posteriors_gw150914}).
+A full Bayesian analysis might encounter multi-modality issues.
+This happens especially when it comes to angular parameters (see, for example, the $\theta_{JN}$ parameter in Fig.~\ref{fig:posteriors_gw150914}).
 Moreover, it is more evident when fewer detectors are involved, and the SNR in each detector is low (below 4-5).
 Multi-modality cannot, by definition, be a feature coming out of Fisher's analysis, as it provides a Gaussian likelihood centred around the injected value.
-This explains the ample range (up to two orders of magnitude) of the ratio between the 90\% credible interval obtained with \texttt{GWFish} analysis and the LVK results from full Bayesian analysis as shown in both Fig.~\ref{fig:median_summary} and Fig.~\ref{fig:histograms_summary}.
+This explains the ample range (up to two orders of magnitude) of the ratio between the 90\% credible interval obtained with \texttt{GWFish} analyses and the LVK results from full Bayesian analysis as shown in Fig.~\ref{fig:boxplot_summary}, Fig.~\ref{fig:median_summary}, and Fig.~\ref{fig:histograms_summary}.
 Generally, the Fisher approximation tends to overestimate the uncertainties, as seen from parameters like the chirp mass, the mass ratio or the luminosity distance.
 However, when a parameter presents a multi-modal distribution in standard Bayesian analysis, the Fisher analysis provides poor error estimates as it represents a single mode.
 Therefore, the constraints from the Fisher analysis are likely to be tighter.
-To this scope, we selected a subsample of events, for which all 3 detectors were used and the SNR in the Virgo detector was around 4 or higher.
-As for the two LIGO detectors we did not put any lower threshold for the SNR.
-This left us with 7 events, \texttt{GW170814}, \texttt{GW170818}, \texttt{GW190701}, \texttt{GW200202}, \texttt{GW200208}, \texttt{GW200224} and \texttt{GW200311}.
+To this scope, we selected a subsample of events, for which all 3 detectors were used and the SNR in each detector was around 4 or higher.
+This left us with 4 events, \texttt{GW190701}, \texttt{GW200202}, \texttt{GW200224} and \texttt{GW200311}.
 The results are shown in Fig.~\ref{fig:median_summary_virgo}.
 They confirm the general trend discussed before: Fisher analysis alone gives broader or comparable estimates when multi-modality is broken by having more detectors in the analysis.

 When it comes to sky localization with ET, multi-modality can also be suppressed by observing signals for long periods of time.
 For example, neutron-star binaries would be observed for hours up to a full day, and this would allow the use of the amplitude and phase modulations of the signal due to the rotation of the Earth to infer the source location.